AI SEO / visibility audit

 What gets checked

-• Crawler, CDN, WAF, and robots access
+• Crawler, robots, and rendering access

-• Priority page structure and internal links
+• Priority page extractability

-• Entity consistency across profiles
+• Entity and service fact consistency

 Deliverables